withstudiocms/studiocms.dev/src/content/blog/new-domain-new-discord-same-project.md

 pleasure that I announce... *Drumroll please...* 🥁

 ## The new StudioCMS GitHub Org
-That's right, along with the Discord Server we've also got [our own GitHub Organization](https://github.com/withstudiocms) now!
+Along with the Discord server we now have [our own GitHub Organization](https://github.com/withstudiocms)!
 Similar to the Discord, we've felt that only having access to the repository without any organization-management options was holding us back a tiny bit, so here's to [github.com/withstudiocms](https://github.com/withstudiocms).